DennisKoskei/pylog-python-keylogger/README.md

 2. On startup:
    1. check if python is installed
    2. if so then install requirements
-   3. Then run main file
+   3. Then run main file as a background process
 3. Check if there is an internet connection.
 4. if so then:
-   1. then record keystrokes to a file for 30 minutes and then send that file via email
+   1. Record keystrokes to a file for 30 minutes and then send that file via email
-   2. Name that file with random filename that increments. and has a timestamp.
+   2. Name that file with current timestamp and save with a ".log" extension.
 5. If not then copy the key strokes to a text file
 6. if there is a pause for 30 seconds then skip next 2 lines
 7.